 To investigate these selectivity problems we examine outflows to employment during the fourth and fifth month of JSA, using the same methodology as before.
-The results are presented in rows 2 and 3 of Table 4, Panel B. The introduction of the New Deal had no significant impact on the outflows to employment prior to six-months' duration.
+The results are presented in rows 2 and 3 of Table 4, Panel B. The introduction of the New Deal had no significant impact on the outflows to employment prior to six months duration.
 All the estimates are small and insignificant at conventional levels.

-Third, we have not controlled for differential trends.
-Using the historical distribution of year-by-year estimates of the impact of a fictitious program, we can construct an upper and lower bound to the estimated effect.
-This is done by taking the percentiles on the tail of the distribution-say, percentiles 5 and 95 or 10 and 90-as being the expected value of the estimates in the absence of a program, and using them to rescale the estimated impact up or down accordingly.
-The average effect is again smaller than the estimates for the pilot period (see rows 5 and 6 of Table 4, Panel C).
+Thirdly, we have not controlled for differential trends.
+Using the same method as before (see section V.1) we calculate upper and lower bounds for the New Deal effect on outflow rates.
+The average effect is again smaller than the estimates for the Pilot period (see rows 5 and 6 of Table 4, Panel C).
 Nevertheless, even at the lower bound there is a significant effect of the program on the outflow rates to all destinations.

-5.3.
-The Impact of the Program on Women
+V.3.
+The impact of the program on women

 Finally, note that we have focused our results on male job outflow rates.
 Three quarters of all participants in the New Deal are men, but clearly the impact on women is also of great interest.
-The results for women are not as clear-cut as those for men.
+The results for women are not as clear cut as those for men.
 This is mainly because there is a systematic trend in the labor market behavior of older (25-30) compared to younger (19-24) women.
-The
+The main problem, therefore, resides on the choice of the appropriate comparison group.